 In the age of email, texting, Facebook and Twitter, letter writing in the traditional sense has fallen to the wayside.
 Writing a letter used to be a major form of communication; long distance phone calls cost a lot of money, whereas a stamp was less than fifty cents.
 Writing a letter gave you time to think about what you were going to say, how you were going to say it and who you were going to say it to.

-Nowadays, its so easy to pick up your smart phone and send a quick text, most of the time knowing that you’ll get a response back in a few moments.
+Nowadays, it’s so easy to pick up your smart phone and send a quick text, most of the time knowing that you’ll get a response back in a few moments.
 But what about the times where there are things you want to say, but don’t feel comfortable saying them?
 Or when the person you want to say them to is no longer around.
 How do you get that need to say what you need to say to them out of you?

 Writing a journal is an excellent means of getting things out of your mind and off your chest.
 But sometimes, the things you want to say are directed at someone in particular; for example, an ex partner, a deceased parent, a friend you lost along the way due to too many differences.
 Some therapists use what we call the Empty Chair Technique, where you air your grievances and feelings, good or bad, to an empty chair where you imagine your particular audience member to be sitting.
 While often an effective form of therapy, it can feel awkward and unfulfilling to some.